Skip to main content

 How do you calculate automation ROI?

-Use this formula: Annual ROI = (hours saved per week x hourly labor cost x 52 weeks) + recovered revenue + error reduction savings - total automation cost (build + annual tools).
-Divide total cost by monthly savings to find your payback period.
-Include all five ROI components: labor, errors, speed, opportunity cost, and scale capacity.
+Annual ROI = (hours saved per week x loaded hourly cost x 52 weeks) + recovered revenue + error reduction savings − total automation cost (build + annual tools).
+Divide first-year cost by monthly savings to find payback in months.
+Include all five ROI components, not just labor.

 How long does it take for automation to pay for itself?